 - The game will be played for 25 minutes, with two 12-minute halves.
-A one-minute 'halftime' break will occur between the first and second half of play. - There will be a running clock applied for the full 25 minutes.
-The clock may stop at the referee's discretion (e.g. if the ball needs to be retrieved from another field). - The game will start with a flip of a coin for possession.
+A one-minute 'halftime' break will occur between the first and second half of play. - o There will be a running clock applied for the full 25 minutes.
+The clock may stop at the referee's discretion - One 60-second timeout is allowed per team per game.
+When a timeout is called, the clock will be stopped. - The game will start with a flip of a coin for possession.
 Possession starting the second half of the game will be granted to the team who lost the coin toss at the start of the game. - All games will be played with a size 5 soccer ball. - There is a max score differential is 5 points (games will still be played to the end in their entirety however recorded scores will go no higher than a 5-point score difference